serjpetrenko/Codewars-Ruby-Answers/README.md

 # Codewars-Ruby-Answers
-My solutions for codewars.com, ruby languages.s
+My solutions for Ruby on codewars.com